Dietmar-Hopp-Stadion

 The Dietmar-Hopp-Stadion (/de/) is a football ground in the Hoffenheim district of Sinsheim, Baden-Württemberg, Germany.
 The 6,350-capacity stadium is the home of 1899 Hoffenheim II and the Hoffenheim women's section.
-It had been home to the Hoffenheim senior men's side until their promotion to the First Bundesliga for 2008–09.
+It had been home to the Hoffenheim senior men's side until their promotion to the Bundesliga for 2008–09.
 It is named after SAP SE co-founder and 1899 Hoffenheim chairman, Dietmar Hopp.

-As the stadium does not meet the standards for the First Bundesliga, it has been replaced by the Rhein-Neckar Arena.
+As the stadium does not meet the standards for the Bundesliga, it has been replaced by the Rhein-Neckar Arena.